dbernheisel/bernheisel.com/posts/20200815-moving-blog.md

 Cool.
 That's not terrible, but still I would much-prefer ALL syntax highlighting happen at compile-time.
-It's not like this stuff changes in runtime so there's no reason for every visitor's browser to do syntax highlighting for my articles.
+It's not like this stuff changes in runtime so there's no reason for every visitor's browser to do syntax highlighting for me.
 Kudos to the Gatsby tool-chain for solving this problem via [gatsby-remark-vscode].

 ## What about performance?